WillemSleegers/tidystats-Word-add-in/README.md

 Before you can use the tidystats Word add-in, you must create a file containing your statistics using the `tidystats` R package.
 For details on how to do this, please see the [website](https://willemsleegers.github.io/tidystats/) of `tidystats`.

+If you simply want to try out the add-in, you can also use [this](assets/tidystats/results.json) example file.

-If you have a file created with `tidystats` and you want to insert the statistics into your document, go to the Insert pane of your Word document and click on 'Insert Statistics'.
+Once you have a file created with `tidystats` and you want to insert the statistics into your document, go to the Insert pane of your Word document and click on 'Insert Statistics'.

 ![](assets/screens/start.png)